-Table 6-113.
+Table 6-171.
 PFIR_CFG Register Field Descriptions (continued)

-r Field Descriptions (continued) Bit Field Type Reset Description 6 PFIR_SHARE R/W 0x0 When set, the PFIR on the B channel uses the same coefficients as the PFIR on the A channel.
-When PFIR_SHARE=0, the B channel filter uses its own set of coefficients (unique from channel A).
-See Programmable FIR Filter (PFIR) section for usage details.
-5 PFIR_MERGE R/W 0x0 When set, the PFIR filters are merged into a single logical filter. mode processes ADC data samples as if they belong to a single sample stream.
-Set PFIR_MERGE=1 whenever the ADC is setu Single Channel Mode.
-4:2 PFIR_SCW R/W 0x0 Side coefficient weight for PFIR.
+Bit Field Туре Reset Description 4:2 PFIR_SCW R/W 0x0 Side coefficient weight for PFIR.
 This field determines the weight of the coefficients (except for the center coefficient).
 Increasing the coefficient weight increases the range of the coefficients at the expense of reduced precision.
 The LSB weight is 2 ^{PFIR_SCW-16} , where PFIR_SCW weight can be programmed from 0 to 6.
 The default is 0 which provides an LSB weight of 2 -16 .
 1:0 PFIR_MODE R/W 0x0 0 : PFIR block is disabled (default) 1 : RESERVED 2 : Enable PFIR block 3 : RESERVED Note: When using the PFIR, you must also program the filter coefficients.
 Note: All PFIR register should only be changed when JESD_EN=0.